xiaomeng-zhu/xiaomeng-zhu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second-year PhD student in Linguistics at Yale University where I am fortunate to be advised by [Robert Frank](https://bobfrank1.github.io/) and [Tom McCoy](https://rtmccoy.com/).
+I am a third-year PhD student in Linguistics at Yale University where I am fortunate to be advised by [Robert Frank](https://bobfrank1.github.io/) and [Tom McCoy](https://rtmccoy.com/).
 I obtained my Bachelor's degree in Computer Science and Cognitive and Linguistic Sciences (Linguistics concentration) from Wellesley College in 2023, where I was advised by [Carolyn Anderson](https://canders1.github.io/) and [Angela Carpenter](https://www.wellesley.edu/cogsci/faculty/carpenter).
 I am originally from Shanghai, China.

 My research centers on the following two questions:\
 (i) How is meaning acquired and represented in large (multimodal) language models?\